Why Choose NPC's Direct Care Worker (DCW)?

 - Must be 18 or older.

-Today's direct care workforce includes more than 4 million individuals and is expected to grow to 5 million by 2020, when, according to the U.S. Bureau of Labor Statistics, the Direct Care Workforce will be the largest occupational group in the country.
+Today's direct care workforce includes more than 4 million individuals and is expected to grow 26 percent by 2024, when, according to the U.S. Bureau of Labor Statistics, the Direct Care Workforce will be the largest occupational group in the country.
 Today, direct care workers provide care, services and support to more than 13 million Americans, and that number is expected to grow to 27 million by 2050.

 According to the Institute of Medicine, direct care workers are "the linchpin of the formal health care delivery system for older adults."
 Without this linchpin, America's health care system would quickly grind to a halt.